Flex Power Designer supports Xilinx Power Estimator

 Xilinx co-founders Ross Freeman and Bernard Vonderschmitt invented the first commercially viable FPGA in 1985.
 With programmable gates and interconnects between gates, the Xilinx XC 2000 FPGA family using Logic Cell Array (LCA) technology was born.
 Today, the FPGA segment is worth billions of dollars as more designers leverage the dynamic processor technology and programmable logic of the devices to develop product differentiation from competing solutions.

 Xilinx FPGAs are trending for many reasons, not least their extremely high flexibility, high processing speed, low power consumption, and small size.
-These attributes suit products intended for a host of modern-world applications, including 5G systems, robotics, data centers, connected and driverless cars, and healthcare and diagnostics equipment, to list but a few.
+These attributes suit products intended for a host of modern-world applications, including 5G systems (including RFPA applications), robotics, data centers, connected and driverless cars, and healthcare and diagnostics equipment, to list but a few.

 Of course, getting newly designed products to market ahead of your rivals is a major factor in a fiercely competitive trading arena.
 We know from speaking to the sector that one of the major obstacles to date has been the power-stage design analysis.
 Many design engineers among you have found poor software accessibility a barrier to achieving fast time-to-market, with inaccurate load simulations providing a further hurdle.